-Students entering the College for the first time who have credits from other colleges or universities are required to complete most of the activities of Freshman Week.
+Students entering the College with credits from other colleges or universities are required to complete most of the activities of Freshman Week.
 An appointment for each of these required events is definitely given in the coupon book furnished each transfer student.